kovidgoyal/calibre/setup/installer/windows/notes2.rst

 ------------

-This is needed for automation of the build process, and the ease of use of the unix shell (bash).
+This is needed for automation of the build process, and the ease of use of the unix shell (zsh).

-Install vim, subversion, dos2unix, rsync, openssh, unzip, wget, make, zsh, bash-completion, curl at a minimum.
+Install vim, dos2unix, rsync, openssh, unzip, wget, make, zsh, bash-completion, curl at a minimum.
 Run::
     mkdir -p ~/sw/bin ~/sw/sources ~/sw/build ~/sw/lib ~/sw/private